AhmadSci/Chatty/README.md

-# StreamChat
+# Chatty

 A Phoenix LiveView application that uses LiveStream to implement a real-time chatting feature.
-This app is a companion to my blog post on this topic, which you can find [here](#TBD).

-The completed code can be found on the main branch.
-To follow along with the blog post, checkout the `start` branch.

 ## Getting Startged